lbl-srg/obc/specification/source/draftTaggingConcept.rst

 Goals and constraints
 ----------------------
 CDL

 #.
 Utilize Modelica capabilities | evaluate development cost
 #.
-Make it easier for the control designer to use the tool/learn how to use the tool [think education]
+Make it easier for the control designer to use the tool/learn how to use the tool [think education]/[side idea: what are the savings achieved in design/commissioning]
 #.
 Reduce error rate by disallowing connections between values which are not compatible
 #.
 Generate default tags and prompt/allow/encourage user to customize them for a specific project
 #.
 Allow user to add optional taggs that might be required by a specific project